 I Update Jelly Bean Version with ODIN My Phone Galaxy S2 SHW-M250S is no longer working.
 How do I solve my problem?

 Was the update completely flashed on the phone?
-If it was, the phone would have rebooted into the new OS.
+If it were, the phone would have rebooted into the new OS.
 Connect the phone to the computer and run ODIN again.
 Make sure the com port is lit up, which will indicate that the phone is connected correctly, and the drivers are installed.

 Check out a screenshot here: http://screencast.com/t/VHycqecGKxXN

 You'll need to put the phone in download mode when connected to the computer.
 To do so, press and hold the "Power" and "Volume Down" buttons at the same time.
 Load up the Jelly Bean firmware file and flash again with ODIN.
-Make sure this time, the file is fully flashed and you see the pass sign:
+Make sure this time, the file is fully flashed, and you see the pass sign: